-Special Hearing Provisions for Sexual Misconduct, Discrimination and Other Complaints of a Sensitive Nature
+Special Hearing Provisions for Sexual Misconduct, Discrimination, and Other Complaints of a Sensitive Nature

 The past sexual history or sexual character of a party will not be admissible by the other parties in hearings unless such information is determined to be highly relevant by the Committee Hearing Chair.
 All such information sought to be admitted by a party or the College will be presumed irrelevant until a showing of relevance is made, in advance of the hearing, to the Chair.
-Demonstration of pattern, repeated, and/or predatory behavior by the responding student, in the form of previous findings in any legal or campus proceeding, or in the form of previous good-faith allegations, will always be relevant to the finding, not just the sanction.
+Demonstration of pattern, repeated, and/or predatory behavior by the responding party, in the form of previous findings in any legal or campus proceeding, or in the form of previous good-faith allegations, will always be relevant to the finding, not just the sanction.
 The parties will be notified in advance if any such information is deemed relevant and will be introduced in the hearing.

-The party bringing any complaint alleging sexual misconduct, other behavior falling within the coverage of Title IX and/or a crime of violence will be notified in writing of the outcome of a hearing, any sanctions assigned and the rationale for the decision.
+The party bringing any complaint alleging sexual misconduct, other behavior falling within the coverage of Title IX and/or a crime of violence will be notified in writing of the outcome of a hearing, any sanctions assigned, and the rationale for the decision.